24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 Where To Stay In Split

-Now that you have more of an overview of Split I wanted to touch on, where’s best to stay!
-In my opinion, the best central locations are the atmospheric Old Town, including the Riva and Veli varos.
-In these central spots you’ll find lots of smaller boutique hotels and apartments.
+Now that you have more of an overview of Split, you’ll need to know where to stay!
+Split has a lot of accommodation choices, but the best central locations are the atmospheric Old Town, including Diocletian’s Palace, Riva and Veli Varos.

 • Hotel Ambasador Split – luxurious quality hotel on the Riviera with stunning old town and sea views – and fantastic rooftop pool!